 A very brief history for the uninitiated: Keyboardist Lisa Coleman joined Prince’s band in 1980, playing on the Dirty Mind tour and the Controversy and 1999 albums.
 By 1983, guitarist Wendy Melvoin was recruited in time for the Purple Rain album and film.
 Wendy and Lisa’s offstage personal relationship has been well-documented elsewhere, but together with Prince they formed a unique creative bond and contributed heavily to the Around the World in a Day and Parade albums.
 By 1986 all parties were ready to move on, and Wendy and Lisa exited The Revolution to continue as a duo.

-Fast forward to the present day: When the email blast from B.B.
+Fast forward a couple of decades: When the email blast from B.B.
 King’s in NYC arrived announcing an “exclusive pre-sale for The Revolution,” it wasn’t just my love of Prince’s music that had me reaching for my credit card.
 With all due respect to the departed Purple One, Wendy and Lisa have held a special place in my heart since their self-titled debut album dropped in 1987.
 For three decades I’ve watched and listened as they have created a musical universe that’s as vast, mysterious and unpredictable as The Universe itself, where phat funk grooves and edgy rock, sophisticated jazz harmonies and catchy pop hooks, acoustic analog and hi-tech electronic sounds all coexist peacefully.
 The word “eclectic” doesn’t suffice.
 Wendy and Lisa bring another dimension of depth to everything they touch, whether it’s a new release, a film score, or a track with yet another collaborator.
 It used to annoy me that they weren’t more popular, but lately I get the impression that accolades aren’t their priority.
 They’re way too busy doing the work and kicking ass.

 True, I was 15 and smitten with Wendy after seeing the video for their first single, an irresistible gem called “Waterfall.”
 But I was also an aspiring musician by then, and female guitar heroes were far from commonplace on MTV in 1987.
 Long story short: All barriers of genre and gender were permanently shattered for me the moment that Wendy ripped into her killer guitar solo, effortlessly fusing greasy funk, the blues, and pop melodicism.
 Meanwhile Lisa sat beside her at a baby grand piano full of water, smiling as if to say, “Go on, Wendy.
 You got this.”